Butler Memorial Sanctuary (Mt. Kisco, NY)

 From I-684, take Exit 4 (Mount Kisco/Bedford) and turn east at the bottom of the ramp onto NY 172.
 In 0.3 mile, turn left onto Chestnut Ridge Road.
 Continue along Chestnut Ridge Road for 1.2 miles, then turn right crossing over I-684.
 The road dead ends in the sanctuary parking lot..

-From the parking area on the left side of the entrance road, take the Red Trail into the woods.
-You will be following this trail for the next mile.
-Soon, the Yellow Trail begins on the left and an orange-blazed trail leaves to the right, but you should continue ahead on the Red Trail.
-After passing through an evergreen forest, the Blue Trail briefly joins, and a white trail goes off to the left.
-Again, continue to follow the Red Trail.
+From the northern end of the parking area, follow the red-blazed Butler Trail into the woods.
+Soon, the yellow-blazed Hawk Watch Loop lbegins on the left and the orange-triangle-blazed Fern Trail begins on the right, but you should continue ahead on the red-blazed Butler Trail.
+After passing through an evergreen forest, the blue-blazed Long Trail briefly joins, and a white-blazed trail goes off to the left.
+Again, continue to follow the red-blazed Butler Trail.

-About 0.6 mile from the start, at the base of a descent, the Blue Trail crosses.
-In another quarter mile, you'll pass the end of the Blue Trail to the left, and white and orange trails on the right.
+About 0.6 mile from the start, at the base of a descent, the blue-blazed Long Trail crosses.
+In another quarter mile, you'll pass the northern end of the Long Trail on the left, and then the northern end of the orange-triangle-blazed Fern Trail on the right.
 A short distance beyond, you'll notice a white triangle trail on the left.
 Turn left and follow this short trail, which leads to Sunset Ledge - a west-facing viewpoint.
-Now return to the Red Trail and turn left to begin a steady descent.
-At the base of the descent, the Red Trail ends at the Yellow Trail, which bears left.
-Soon, you'll pass a large boulder to the right and enter a valley, with a boulder-strewn slope on the left and a stream on the right.
+Now return to the Butler Trail and turn left to begin a steady descent.
+At the base of the descent, the trail turns left.
+Soon, you'll pass a large boulder on the right and enter a valley, with a boulder-strewn slope on the left and a stream on the right.

-About a quarter mile from the end of the Red Trail, an orange trail begins on the right.
-Turn right onto this trail, which parallels the stream, then turns right to cross it on rocks.
+Soon, you'll reach a junction with the green-blazed Balancing Rock Trail, with begins on the left.
+Turn right and continue to follow the red-blazed Butler Trail, which parallels the stream, then turns right to cross it on rocks.
 It continues along the stream, which widens into a wetland, and climbs to a high point that overlooks the wetland below.
-The orange trail now bears left, recrosses the stream, and climbs slightly to end at the Yellow Trail.
+The trail now bears left, recrosses the stream, and climbs slightly to reach a second junction with the green-blazed Balancing Rock Trail.

-Turn right and rejoin the Yellow Trail, which begins a steady climb.
+Turn right and continue along the red-blazed Butler Trail, which begins a steady climb.
 After leveling off at the crest of the rise, with a lake and waterfall visible below to the right, the trail descends, passing two stone foundations on the left.
-At the base of the descent, a white-blazed trail begins to the left.
-Continue to follow the Yellow Trail, which climbs through sparse hemlocks to overlook an interesting wetland below to the left.
+At the base of the descent, a white-blazed trail begins on the left.
+Continue to follow the Butler Trail, which climbs through sparse hemlocks to overlook an interesting wetland below on the left.
 It descends rather steeply, crosses the outlet of the wetland on rocks, then climbs gently on switchbacks.
-After descending slightly to cross the Blue Trail and pass the end of a white-blazed trail on the left, the Yellow Trail continues to climb.
+After descending slightly to cross the blue-blazed Long Trail and pass the end of a white-blazed trail on the left, the Butler Trail continues to climb.